The Ultimate 5 Step Chargeback-Free Strategy for the Brazilian Market

 Incentivize chargeback-free alternatives on your website.
 The Boleto Bancario is a chargeback-free payment option and its popularity in Brazil can work in your favor against fraud.
 Boleto cash payments, similarly to OXXO cash payments in Mexico, allow 100% of the population to have access to your products which can lead to a significant increase in your conversion rate.
 On the top of that, the customer cannot file a chargeback if he chooses that payment option, and it nearly has no fraud risk.

 5) Choose the Right Partner

 Choosing the right payment processor is essential if you want to lower your chargeback rate.
 Your payment processor (PP) needs to be in constant contact with your customer to provide support when necessary and be adept at preventing fraud in Brazil.
 Some PPs already offer a complete anti-fraud system with their payment services.
 If a PP doesn’t share their chargeback rates with you, verify they are the right fit by investigating the fraud prevention strategies they use.

-If you need help planning a chargeback prevention strategy in Brazil or Latin America, I would be happy to discuss these methods or others in more detail.
+If you need help planning a chargeback prevention strategy in Brazil or Latin America, we here at EBANX would be happy to discuss these methods or others in more detail.